What are sleep regressions?

 How long do sleep regressions last?

-It varies, but sleep regressions can stick around for about two to four weeks.
-Although it might feel frustrating, sticking to a solid sleep routine can often shorten the duration.
-Jess suggests pinpointing the underlying issue, if possible.
-For example, if you think your 8 month old is experiencing separation anxiety (which typically happens around this age), addressing it during the day so it can make less of an impact at night.
+Sleep regressions typically last around two to four weeks.
+While it can be challenging, keeping a consistent sleep routine can shorten the duration.
+Identify the root cause before addressing it.
+For example, if your 8-month-old is experiencing separation anxiety (common at this stage), addressing it during the day can make less of an impact at night.

 4 month sleep regression

-Jess explains that at around 4 months, your baby's sleep cycle starts to mimic that of adults.
+At 4 months, baby's sleep cycles start to mimic that of adults.
 This means they'll start waking between sleep cycles and may struggle to get back to sleep.

 6 month sleep regression